-• Select To Scale to print at the scale specified in the Drawing Sheet Setup dialog.
-See "Drawing Sheet Setup Dialog" on page 537.
+Select To Scale to print at the scale specified in the Drawing Sheet Setup dialog.
+See "Drawing Sheet Setup Dialog" on page 539.

-Options - Specify the number of Copies you would like to print.

-6 Advanced Options - Click the Open System Print Dialog button to close the Print View dialog and print using your operating system's Print dialog instead.
-Not available when No Printer is selected.

-- Specify the Page that displays in the Preview area. - Click the buttons to Zoom In, Zoom Out, or Fit the selected Page to the extents of the Preview area. - Uncheck Update Automatically to turn off the print job Preview and prevent it from updating as changes are made to the settings in this dialog. - Click the Update button to update the print job Preview to reflect the current settings in this dialog.
-If Update Automatically is unchecked, clicking Update may force the Preview to be blank.

-When Update Automatically is checked, a preview of the current print job displays here.
+- Options Specify the number of Copies you would like to print. - Advanced Options Click the Open System Print Dialog button to close the Print View dialog and print using your operating system's Print dialog instead.
+Not available when No Printer is selected. - Control the appearance of the print job Preview on the right side of the dialog. - Specify the Page that displays in the Preview area. - Click the buttons to Zoom In, Zoom Out, or Fit the selected Page to the extents of the Preview area. - Uncheck Update Automatically to turn off the print job Preview and prevent it from updating as changes are made to the settings in this dialog. - Click the Update button to update the print job Preview to reflect the current settings in this dialog.
+If Update Automatically is unchecked, clicking Update may force the Preview to be blank. - When Update Automatically is checked, a preview of the current print job displays here.
 The drawing sheet displays as a white rectangle, and if multiple sheets are required, you can scroll through them.
-If the print job is large, a progress dialog may display briefly as the preview draws or updates.

-9 To help prevent unwanted printed output, information messages regarding page size, resolution, and scale may display here, depending on the settings in this dialog.
+If the print job is large, a progress dialog may display briefly as the preview draws or updates. - To help prevent unwanted printed output, information messages regarding page size, resolution, and scale may display here, depending on the settings in this dialog.